 All of Oceana’s operations in South Africa comply with the Occupational Health and Safety Act and Regulations (1993) and in Namibia with the Labour Act (1997).
 Managing directors of all the operating divisions are responsible for ensuring the implementation of this legislation and the required structures are in place.
 Health and safety committees are in place in line with the requirements of the Act.
-The group has had no fatalities on board its vessels for more than 10 years.

 Employees involved in production processes participate in an induction training session at the start of each season.
 This includes health and safety training, hearing conservation and tuberculosis awareness.
 Throughout the year ongoing health and safety training also takes place, for example, fire fighting, first aid, hazardous chemical handling and SAMSA-accredited training for all sea-going employees.
 Personal protective clothing is issued to employees in accordance with legislative requirements.